Salehi-Khayyam/PRIMTL/README.md

 `-shannon`  Compute the expected leakage using Shannon entropy.
 The default is Shannon entropy

-`-leakbounds`  Compute maximum and minimum leakages, which are upper and lower leakage bounds for an attacker with a given prior knowledge about the secret input

-`-bounded <n>`  Compute bounded time leakage, which is the amount of expected leakage at a given time (step)

 `-initdist <file>`  Specify the initial probability distribution of the secret input.
 If not specified, the uniform distribution is assumed

 `-help | -h | -?`  Display this help message

 `-prismhelp`  Display PRISM help message

-`-version`  Display PRISM-InterLeak and PRISM version info
+`-version`  Display PRIMTL and PRISM version info

 # People